Planktomas/SpreadsheetUtility/README.md

 + Supports horizontal and vertical data layout
 + Can exclude specific properties from writing to the spreadsheet
 + Supports formulas referencing values in the same entry
++ Can set tooltips to columns in the form of a comment on the title cell

 ### Tutorial